Abd-Abdullah83/NeuralEye/README.md

 ## 🇵🇰 Why Pakistan?

 ```
 📊  50M+ WhatsApp users — one of Asia's highest
 🗳️  Deepfakes used in 2024 General Election misinformation
 🎙️  AI-cloned politician voices used for political attacks
 ⚖️  PECA 2016 criminalizes digital defamation (up to 3 yrs)
-📱 Most forwarded content is shared with zero fact-checking
+📱  Most forwarded content shared with zero fact-checking
 ```

-NeuralEye was built as a **community tool** — free, local-language-ready, and accessible to anyone with a smartphone.

 ---

 ## 🔒 Privacy

 ```
-✅  No account required
-✅  No data stored on any server
+✅  No account required          ✅  No data stored on any server
-✅  Images sent ONLY to the AI APIs you configure
-✅  All processing happens in your browser
+✅  Images sent ONLY to your AI  ✅  All processing in your browser
-✅  API keys never leave your device
-✅  No analytics or tracking
+✅  API keys never leave device   ✅  No analytics or tracking
 ```

 ---